BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 Interestingly, our core is much faster than femtorv-electron (3.373 raystones) that implements RV32IM !

 ## Step 8: dynamic branch prediction

+Let us see now how to further improve it using dynamic branch prediction (thank you Bruce Hoult for the suggestion of using gshare, more on this below).

 In fact, we can now take a more general point of view of what we have done:
 - During the `D` stage, we make a prediction of whether a branch will be taken